Analiticity of the Lyapunov exponents of perturbed toral automorphisms

 In this section we will lift both the argument and the image of $A_\e$ to $\RRR^d$ as the universal cover of $\TTT^d$.
 Thus we see $F$ as a periodic and analytic function from $\RRR^d$ into itself.
 With a slight abuse of notation we use $A_\e$ to indicate both the functions from $\TTT^d$ into itself and the function from $\RRR^d$ into itself.
 We believe no confusion can arise.
 Similarly we will represent $\mathcal V_\e$ and $\mathcal L_\e$ as functions from $\RRR^d$ to $\RRR^{d\times d}$ using the bases $\mathbf v$.
 Observe that, in this representation, $V_i(\psi)$, and thus $P_i(\psi)$, do not depend on $\psi$.
 We will thus call them $V_i$ and $P_i$ respectively.

-To prove Theorem \ref{teo2}, we first show that the solution $\mathcal V_{\varepsilon}$ and $L_{i,\varepsilon}$ of \eqref{secdeg} can be expanded in power series of $\e$ and the coefficients of such an expansion can be computed thanks to recursive relations.
+To prove Theorem \ref{teo2}, we first show that the solution $\mathcal V_{\varepsilon}$ and $\mathcal L_{\varepsilon}$ of \eqref{secdeg} can be expanded in power series of $\e$ and the coefficients of such an expansion can be computed thanks to recursive relations.
 We then use these recursive relations to show that the power series are convergent.
 This strategy and its implementation are closely related but simpler than those used in Ref.~\onlinecite{GBG} Chapter 10.

-\subsection{Perturbative construction for the solutions of (\ref{secolar})}
+\subsection{Perturbative construction for the solutions of (\ref{secdeg})}

-Without loss of generality, we can assume that \eqref{ord} holds with $N_0=1$.
-Indeed this can always be achieved by replacing $A_0$ with $A_0^N$.
+Finally, without loss of generality, we will assume that \eqref{ord} holds with $N_0=1$.
+Indeed this can always be achieved by replacing $A_0$ with $A_0^{N_0}$.

-We thus look for solutions of \eqref{secolar} as power series in $\varepsilon$, that is we write
+We thus look for solutions of \eqref{secdeg} as power series in $\varepsilon$, that is we write